cwilling/decklinkpreferences/README.md

 Systems with multiple Decklink cards have _not_ been considered - in this case use at your own risk!

 ### Building
+The Blackmagic Design SDK is required to build from source code.

 Run:
 ```
 	qmake
 	make
 ```
 to produce the _decklinkpreferences_ executable.
+If building fails, check decklinkprefences.pro for correct paths to decklink include files and DeckLinkAPIDispatch.cpp (supplied from the SDK);
+then run qmake and make again.

 ### Usage: